Alexon-Abreu/LeetCode-HackerRank/LeetCode/1557/README.md

 # 1557.
-Minimum Number of Vertices to Reach All Nodes (Medium)
+Minimum Number of Vertices to Reach All Nodes (Medium/In Progress)

 Given a **directed acyclic graph**, with `n` vertices numbered from `0` to `n-1`, and an array `edges` where `edges[i] = [from[i], to[i]]` represents a directed edge from node from[i] to node to[i].